bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 * At the bottom of the grid, click on the button "Correlate datasets".

 * You will see that similar tracks (e.g. those of the same assay, seem to correlate nicely.
-You can zoom in the view with the buttons at the lower right corner of the popup.
+You can zoom in the view with the mouse scrolling wheel, or with the buttons at the lower right corner of the popup.

 <img src="https://github.com/bioinformatics-ca/EPI_2021/blob/master/img/module5/portal_clusteringPerMark.png?raw=true" alt="p4" width="750" />